This Spicy Chicken Chow Mein is perfect for a quick weeknight meal! It’s even easier when you pair it with Tai Pei® frozen appetizers!

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #NewYearFortune #CollectiveBias

 Are you familiar with the Chinese New Year?
-Although I have heard of it, I never really knew what that was until recently.
+Even though I have heard of it, I never really knew what that was until recently.
 The Chinese New Year celebrates the wish of “good fortune” to all in the year ahead.
 Many Chinese families gather for an annual reunion dinner.
-It is also traditional for every family to thoroughly cleanse the house, in order to sweep away any ill-fortune and to make way for good incoming luck.
+It is also traditional for every family to thoroughly cleanse the house, to sweep away any ill-fortune and to make way for good incoming luck.
 Windows and doors will be decorated with red color paper-cuts and couplets with popular themes of “good fortune” or “happiness”, “wealth”, and “longevity.”
 Other activities include lighting firecrackers and giving money in red paper envelopes.

 Since we’re a homeschool family, I think it’s important to introduce my children to different cultures and customs.
 The Chinese New Year starts on February 19th this year, and runs for two weeks!
 We have learned a little bit about Chinese customs and I thought it would be fun to include an Asian-inspired dinner.
 We learned a little bit about the festivities, including doing a paper lantern craft.
 My kiddos learned that 2015 is the year of the Sheep – and we all learned what animal year we were born under!
 I was born in the year of the Dragon!